XerumSrl/XRFID-Android-Samples/README.md

 This project is designed to provide a sample of the RFID capabilities of Zebra mobile devices

+This repository is deprecated and currently unmaintained, see [XRFID-Demo](https://github.com/XerumSrl/XRFID-Demo) for a more up to date version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>